For ordering products online click here We accept Visa, Mastercard, Check, Money Order, and Paypal.

 Historical Oil Painting Varnishes

-16th Century Amber Varnish Venetian Amber Varnish Amber Oil of Venice 19th Century Copal Varnish 19th Century Drying Copal Varnish
+16th Century Amber Varnish Venetian Amber Varnish Amber Oil of Venice

-"Jelly" Mediums for Oil Painting
+Historical "Jelly" Mediums and "Gelling Varnishes" for Oil Painting

 Rembrandt: An Attempt to Copy his Self Portrait using Resin varnishes and heat-bodied oil.
 Click here